luzhang06/AzureMachineLearningGallery/tutorial/tutorial1-use-existing-components.md

 This tutorial will use Automobile Price Prediction as an example.
 The related components can be found under components/automobile-price-prediction.

-## 1. Register existing components from gallery
+## 1. Register existing components from gallery to AML workspace

 To use components from this gallery and build a pipeline, you need to register components to your Azure Machine Learning workspace at first.

-This tutorial will explain how to register component from the gallery with 3 sample components (cleanse, merge, filter) under folder components/nyc-taxi-fare-prediction.
+This tutorial will explain how to register component from the gallery with a sample component - XGBRegressorTraining under folder [components/automobile-price-prediction](../components/automobile-price-prediction).

 1. Go to ml.azure.com and select your workspace.

     > **!
 NOTE:**
     >
     > Please open designer before you do following steps if you never opened designer in your workspace before.
-This is to make sure the needed data type is registered to the workspace and then you can registered components successfully to workspace.
+This is to make sure the needed data type is registered to the workspace so that you can register components successfully to workspace.

 1. Add **&flight=cm** at end of the URL of your workspace to enable components feature.
 You will see **Modules** tab under Assests blade on the left navigation area.

     ![create-component](./media/aml-studio-flight.PNG)

-1. Click *Create new component -> From YAML file*.
+1. Click *Create -> From YAML file*.
 Choose Github repo as source.
 Fill in the URL of cleanse component YAML spec file (https://github.com/Azure/AzureMachineLearningGallery/blob/main/components/automobile-price-prediction/xgboost-regressor-training/XGBRegressorTraining.spec.yaml).

+    > **!
+NOTE:**
+    >
+    > If you have created components in your workspace before, click *New Module -> From YAML file* to create a new component.

     ![create-component](./media/create-component.PNG)